 You must work out how much tax you owe yourself – a process known as Corporation Tax Self Assessment – and then file your Company Tax return to HMRC online.

-1. The tax year for which Corporation Tax is payable is called the ‘financial year’ or ‘fiscal year’ and runs from 1 April to 31 March.
-This is different from the tax year for individual taxpayers, which runs from 6 April to 5 April.
+- The tax year for which Corporation Tax is payable is called the ‘financial year’ or ‘fiscal year’ and currently runs from 1 April to 31 March.
+This is different from the tax year for individual taxpayers, which typically runs from 6 April to 5 April.

 Things to consider

-Unlike Income Tax Self Assessment or VAT, where the dates for filing returns and making payments are usually the same, the deadline for paying your Corporation Tax is always BEFORE the deadline for filing your company tax return.
+Unlike Income Tax Self Assessment or VAT, where the dates for filing returns and making payments are usually the same, the tax deadline for paying your Corporation Tax is always before the deadline for filing your company tax return.
 Don’t get caught out.